Cedric-Jovenet/Ensea-SH-Tp1/README.md

 ## How to use this shell

 You can use any command, with parameters or not.
 In the next prompt, the shell will show the exit code or exit signal along with the time it took to execute the prvious command.
+The shell also shows custom welcome and exit messages.
 ```
 Welcome to ENSEA Tiny Shell.
 Type 'exit' to quit.